Philosophy 210-03,04,05, Moral Philosophy

 Your grade will be based on the average of the following:

-You will have an opportunity to take three short take-home quizzes.
-These will
+You will have an opportunity to take two short take-home quizzes.

 2. (50%) Class participation/group work/in-class writings/optional final paper.
 (See ďOne Way to Write a Philosophy PaperĒ - http://webserver.lemoyne.edu/~kagan/PAPHOW.HTM.)

 Grades are based on a 10 point scale as follows:

 90-100 - 'A' range (97-100 = A+; 94-96=A; 90-93=A-); 80-89 - 'B' range (87-89 = B+; 84-86=B; 80-83=B-);

 70-79 - 'C' range (77-79 = C+; 74-76=C; 70-73=C-); 60-69 - 'D' range (67-69 = D+; 64-66=D; 60-63=D-).

 The paper gives you an opportunity to explore some aspect of a particular traditional ethical theory, at the theoretical and/or applied level.